 If you don’t respond well, or aren’t even on social media, the problem could escalate and you could have a PR crisis on your hands.
 So what does ‘best practice’ for social customer service look like?

 It’s not just about minimising the negative: social media is amplifying positive word of mouth.
-NM Incite found that 71% of people who turn to social media for customer service and have a positive experience say they are likely to recommend the brand.
+People who turn to social media for customer service and have a positive experience often say they are likely to recommend the brand.

 Sometimes, only a phone call will do.
 But the biggest mistake businesses make is forgetting the basics: not answering their phones.
-You don’t need to hire a full-time receptionist, a phone system like BT Quantum can:
+You don’t need to hire a full-time receptionist, a phone system like Avaya IP Office can:

 Your website should be just as helpful as you are on the phone.
 Bad online customer service will alienate customers and waste your time solving problems that you should have fixed before the customer even ran into them.